It's been ten years since he's seen those eyes.

 It feels good, standing here like this.
 Something solid lean against.

 Some memories come in flashes, disjointed pieces.
 The small moments.
 Memories prior to his departure, memories of the Crownsguard.
 It seems to occupy such little space in his mind and continues to grow weaker and weaker as time goes on.

 He can't close his eyes, though the phantom feelings are almost enough to convince his otherwise.
 The residual pain of his torso, arms, legs, heart: it's all still there, despite the fact that his body remains scattered across the earth like ashes.
-But he can't still imagine, and so he doesn't.
+But he can still imagine, and so he does.
 He imagines that his head is resting in a pool of water, the clear water of Galdin Quay, and the tides wash over his face until he doesn't hear or see anything anymore.